Bud Moore Engineering

 Bud Moore Engineering, later Fenley-Moore Racing, was a championship-winning NASCAR team.
 It was owned and operated by mechanic Bud Moore and ran out of Spartanburg, South Carolina.
 While the team was a dominant force in the 1960s and 1980s, the final years were tumultuous due to lack of sponsorship and uncompetitive race cars.
+The team's numbers are 01, 06, 08, 1, 8, 15, 16, and 62.

 History

 1960s

 Bud Moore Engineering debuted in 1961, at a qualifying race for the Daytona 500.
 The team won its debut with Joe Weatherly driving the No. 8 Pontiac.
 Weatherly drove for the team for most of the season, and won eight races.
 Bud Moore Engineering became one of the first multi-car teams in NASCAR history, fielding the No. 18 for five races.
 Bob Welborn, Fireball Roberts, Cotton Owens, and Tommy Irwin drove that car.

 In 1962, Weatherly returned and had a phenomenal year, winning five races and that year's Grand National championship.
 David Pearson drove the second car(No. 08) at Atlanta Motor Speedway, finishing 11th.